 Share your Book Nooks on Instagram

-Show off your book nook!
-It doesn’t need to be fancy.
-There’s a wide range of tastes on Bookstagram so whether you go full rainbow or minamalist, bookstagrammers are bound to enjoy seeing your reading corner.
+On one of our favourite bookstagram post ideas is to show off book nooks!
+They don’t need to be fancy.
+There’s a wide range of tastes on Bookstagram so whether you go full rainbow or minimalist, bookstagrammers are bound to enjoy seeing your reading corner.
 This can be as simple as a bedside table or as a expansive as a home library.
 If you have photogenic bookshelves you can make this the focus of your entire feed – @wordchild does this to stunning effect.

 One tip here would be to make sure that you take out as much artificial light as possible.
 This shows as a yellow tint on your image.
 To remove this, use the tint or white balance adjustment button to alter the tone.